zsolt888b/Swiss-cheese/README.md

 Navigate to the projects client folder (../Client)

-First time start type "nmp i" in command line to instll all used packages
+First time start type "npm i" in command line to instll all used packages

 Start the client by typing in command "ng serve"